Ceramic Tile Trends

 Today’s tiles are much different than when I first got into the trade.
-Gone are the 4 inch white ceramic tiles that were in every home.
+Gone are the 4-inch white ceramic tiles that were in every home.
 Tile has come a long way and it looks like it has much further to go.
-Here’s the overall ceramic tile trends that I saw from attending two trade shows in January of this year, (TISE and KBIS).
+Here are the overall ceramic tile trends that I saw from attending two trade shows in January of this year, (TISE and KBIS).

 Tile is still getting bigger